CZ-NIC/knot/doc/reference.rst

 -----------------

 A list of allowed owners of RRs in a zone update used with :ref:`update-owner<acl_update_owner>` set to ``name``.
-Every listed owner name must either be a FQDN name (i.e. it ends in a dot), or if the trailing dot is missing, the target zone name is automatically appended to it to create a FQDN name.
+Every listed owner name which is not FQDN (i.e. it doesn't end in a dot) is considered as if it was appended with the target zone name.
+Such a relative owner name specification allows better ACL rule reusability across multiple zones.

 *Default:* not set